Development Intern Summer 2023

 - Foundations (public, private, family)

-- Government funding opportunities (city, state and federal)
+- Government funding opportunities (city, state, and federal)

 - Major individual donor prospects

-- Actively participate in development team meetings
+- Actively participate in organizational wide and Development team meetings

 - Such other responsibilities as may be assigned